 It would be an exercise in intellectual futility to spend this whole article debating the merits of attribution in general, so instead, I’ll focus on the specifics of attribution for content marketing (you can watch this video if you want to go down the “merits of attribution” path).

 The answer is that it’s impossible to completely and accurately measure the ROI of content marketing.
 But that's okay.
 We can still measure some of our efforts and results in a precise and useful way.

 Content, for one, invokes a longer attribution window than many more “direct response” channels like PPC ads.
+(Which is why we recommend message testing!)
 Someone could read a blog post in 2008 and sign up for your product four years later if they have a good memory, and no analytics tool will be able to tell you that.

 Additionally, content marketing has many benefits beyond simply producing “conversions.”
 Tim Soulo discusses some of these benefits in this great Tweet thread:

 So let’s forget the idea of perfection.
 You could try to do data-driven attribution modeling using Markov chains to predict the value of a given blog post, but wouldn’t you rather spend that time writing more content?

 For our purposes, let’s figure out how to get some utility out of our attribution modeling (i.e. actually making business decisions on this data).